 But he added that even a partial border opening was still some time away, and would not be considered until the vulnerable have been vaccinated.

-All arrivals and transit passengers must show a negative PCR test taken within 72 hours before departure, before boarding.
+All arrivals and transit passengers other than those traveling from New Zealand must show a negative PCR test taken within 72 hours before departure, before boarding.
 On arrival, all travelers must quarantine for 14 days at a designated facility -- including Australian citizens.
-This may be at your own expense -- it depends on the state or territory.
-Charges are already in place in New South Wales, the Northern Territory, Queensland and South Australia.
-It is likely other areas will follow.
+This is likely to be at your own expense -- prices depend on the state or territory.

 Our recent coverage